jonas-lj/Ruffini/README.md

   }

 }
 ```

-There are a few demo applications showing some of the capabilities of the library.
+There are a few demo applications showing some capabilities of the library.
 They are found in `src/main/java/dk/jonaslindstrom/math/demo`.

 <!-- CONTRIBUTING -->
 ## Contributing

-If you want to help out developing new features for Ruffini or fix a bug you've stumbleb upon, it may be done as follows:
+If you want to help out developing new features for Ruffini or fix a bug you've stumbled upon, it may be done as follows:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/MyFeature`)